krateoplatformops-blueprints/gcp-vm/README.md

 This Blueprint provisions a Google Cloud Platform (GCP) Virtual Machine (VM).

+In particular, it creates the following resources:
+- Compute Instance
+- Compute Disk
+- Compute Network
+- Compute Subnetwork

+which represent the minimal set of resources required to create a VM in GCP.

 ## Requirements

 - Install and setup Config Connector in your cluster.
 Follow the official instructions [here](https://cloud.google.com/config-connector/docs/how-to/install-other-kubernetes).